Smonman/Miningturtle-Room/README.md

 # Miningturtle-Room
-Script for the mining turtle from Computercraft to dig out a room in any size with a corridor leading up to it.
+Script for the mining turtle from [Computercraft](https://www.computercraft.info/) to dig out a room in any size with torches and a corridor leading up to it.

 Pastebin:
 * v1 https://pastebin.com/vtsfPWsJ